Intertwining Markov Processes via Matrix Product Operators

 \emph{\textbf{Introduction.}}—Dualities have long been used to define equivalences between models and have found wide applications in the theory of strongly correlated many-body systems in equilibrium, ranging from the identification of critical points in lattice models of statistical mechanics to topological phases of interacting quantum spin chains~\cite{kramers1941statistics, lootens2025entanglement,PhysRevB.88.085114,PhysRevLett.134.130403,PhysRevB.108.214429,PhysRevE.92.022115,BCS}.
 Similarly, various dualities for classical out-of-equilibrium many-body systems, described by continuous-time Markov processes, have been appreciated for decades—for example, the self-dualities of exclusion processes~\cite{liggett1985interacting,schutz2001exactly,giardina2009duality,1997JSP....86.1265S} and reverse duality \cite{Schutz2023}; see also the recent systematic approaches using Lie algebras~\cite{giardina2026duality}, Hecke algebras and Macdonald polynomials \cite{CdGWduality}, and solvable vertex models \cite{Kuanduality}.
 The study of such equivalence relations not only provides mathematical elegance but also leads to substantial improvements in computational efficiency~\cite{lootens2025entanglement}.

-In this Letter, we explore duality transformations of Markov processes through the lens of tensor networks.
 Tensor networks provide a powerful framework for understanding non-trivial correlations in strongly interacting many-body systems~\cite{RevModPhys.93.045003}.
 For instance, using tools from quantum information theory, it has been shown that the ground states of large classes of one-dimensional local Hamiltonians, $H = \sum_{i} h_{i,i+1}$, are not structureless wavefunctions in the underlying Hilbert space.
 Rather, they reside in a corner of the exponentially large Hilbert space and are efficiently described by matrix product states (MPS) of the form $\sum_{ \{ \tau_n \}} \Tr\left( \mathbf{A}^{\tau_1}_1\cdots \mathbf{A}^{\tau_N}_N \right) | \tau_1 \dots \tau_N \rangle$, where $\mathbf{A}$ is a rank-three tensor.
 More specifically, this class enjoys the frustration-free property $h_{i,i+1} \left( \mathbf{A}_i \mathbf{A}_{i+1}\right)= 0$, which ensures that the true many-body ground state is annihilated by every local term of the Hamiltonian.
 Exploiting the strong parallel between quantum mechanics and Markov processes~\cite{alcaraz1994reaction}, properties of MPS in quantum systems often generalise directly to their stochastic counterparts, where the closest analogy for the frustration-free condition is detailed balance.
 Detailed balance is typically violated in one-dimensional boundary-driven local Markov processes, giving rise to richer phenomena than in their equilibrium counterparts~\cite{liggett1985interacting}; the steady states are not described by the Gibbs–Boltzmann measure and support non-vanishing currents.